svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 ## Research

+* Generating Method Documentation Using Concrete Values from Executions

+> In this paper, we introduce DynamiDoc – a simple yet effective automated documentation approach based on dynamic analysis.
+It traces the program being executed and records string representations of concrete argument values, a return value, and a target object state before and after each method execution.

 * Generating GraphQL-Wrappers for REST(-like) APIs

 > We here assess the feasibility of automatically generating GraphQL wrappers for existing REST(-like) APIs.
 A wrapper, upon receiving GraphQL queries, translates them to requests against the target API.
 We discuss the challenges for creating such wrappers, including dealing with data sanitation, authentication, or handling nested queries.
 We furthermore present a prototypical implementation of OASGraph.
 OASGraph takes as input an OpenAPI Specification (OAS) describing an existing REST(-like) web API and generates a GraphQL wrapper for it.